Released: April 26, 2019

 Genre: progressive rock lite

-After making a name for himself as an engineer on classic albums such as the Beatles’ Abbey Road and Pink Floyd’s Dark Side of the Moon, Alan Parsons helmed the Alan Parsons Project from 1976 to 1987.
+After making a name for himself as an engineer on classic albums such as the Beatles’ Abbey Road and Pink Floyd’s Dark Side of the Moon (albums which are both referenced in the video for As Lights Fall), Alan Parsons helmed the Alan Parsons Project from 1976 to 1987.
 The group featured a rotating lineup of members with only Eric Woolfson as a constant.
 The two also worked together on Freudiana in 1990 which, for all practical purposes, served as an Alan Parsons Project album.

 In 1993, Parsons released his first solo album, although he relied on many of the same players he’d turned to over the years for Project albums.
 He released four studio albums from 1993 to 2004, the last being A Valid Path, a “voyage into spongey electronica and arty synth-pop” UCR which Parsons said “was very much an attempt to capture a younger audience,” UCR but he confessed “it just didn’t do very well, didn’t set the world alight.”
 UCR